cuviper/ssh-pageant/README.md

 # ssh-pageant
-_An SSH authentication agent for Cygwin that links OpenSSH to PuTTY's Pageant._
+_An SSH authentication agent for Cygwin/MSYS that links OpenSSH to PuTTY's Pageant._

-ssh-pageant is a tiny tool for Windows that allows you to use SSH keys from [PuTTY]'s Pageant in [Cygwin] shell environments.
+ssh-pageant is a tiny tool for Windows that allows you to use SSH keys from [PuTTY]'s Pageant in [Cygwin] and [MSYS] shell environments.

-You can use ssh-pageant to automate SSH connections from the Cygwin shell, which is useful for services built on top of SSH, like SFTP file transfers or pushing to secure git repositories.
+You can use ssh-pageant to automate SSH connections from those shells, which is useful for services built on top of SSH, like SFTP file transfers or pushing to secure git repositories.